-- Updated health care cost trend rates for Medicare Part A premiums as of the December 31, 2017, measurement date. - Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
+- Updated health care cost trend rates for Medicare Part A premiums as of the December 31, 2018, measurement date. - Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
 In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.50%. - Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law and effective as of the measurement date.
-For future plan members, employer contributions were reduced by the estimated amount of total service costs for future plan members.

-NOTE 6: DEFINED BENEFIT OTHER POST EMPLOYMENT BENEFIT (OPEB) PLAN (Continued)
+NOTE 7: DEFINED BENEFIT OTHER POST EMPLOYMENT BENEFIT (OPEB) PLAN (Continued)